 Whether adding color to a serene woodland setting, slipped into a vertical wall, or trussed-up in a Japanese mud ball, ferns are fun fodder for shady spaces.
 They’re a fascinating, diverse group (more than 250 genera and 12,000 species out there) of ancient plants that belong in every landscape where there’s a bit of shade.
 From towering tree forms to turf-hugging groundcovers, ferns are textural, often colorful, super useful, and typically easygoing and fuss-free.
 Yes, of course, you can line a walkway with them, fill in bare spots, or plant them in containers where their fronds add a leafy, elegant touch.
 But we also like to use ferns in creative ways.
 Here are a few ideas.

 Kokedama (translation “moss ball”) is a style of Japanese bonsai, where a plant’s root system is surrounded by a mud cake, then wrapped in sphagnum moss and bound with string, transforming it into a sculptural art form.
 Traditionally displayed sitting on driftwood or handmade pottery, they also look magical bound up in string and suspended.
 Hang or place them indoors or out.
-Here are three ferns well suited for this project (how to here).
+Here are three ferns well suited for this project.

 With their show-stopping theatricality and the chance they offer to grow more plants in small spaces, living walls are no longer a fad—they’re here to stay.
 Ferns are excellent candidates because there’s one for most situations you might encounter: drought, wet feet, part sun, or full shade.
-Make your own base or, even easier, buy a pre-made kitsuch as this one.(Vertical gardens are heavy so make sure your wall can support the load.)
+Make your own base or, even easier, buy a pre-made kid.
+Vertical gardens are heavy so make sure your wall can support the load.
 Weave these three ferns for a sumptuous display:

 Hanging a potted up fern on the porch is nothing new.
 (That said, it always works, right?)
 Take it one step further by utilizing a slatted round metal planter to create one huge orb filled all the way around with ferns and suspend it from a large, sturdy tree branch.
 Or, make a series of different sized orbs and suspend them at staggered heights (one designer uses this idea to create a wall of privacy).
 Look for ferns that have a naturally cascading habit such as these: